Skip to Content

 Instructions

-• Warm the avocado oil in a saute pan over medium heat.
-Add the onions, serrano chilies, and garlic; cook until the onions soften and become translucent, for about 10 minutes.
+• Warm oil in a saute pan over medium heat.
+Add the onions, serranos, and minced.
+Sauté for 5-8 minutes until the onions soften.

-• Stir in the cumin, salt, cayenne, paprika, oregano, and black pepper.
+• Stir in the cumin, salt, black pepper, cayenne pepper, paprika, and Mexican oregano.
 Continue cooking for another minute.

-• Deglaze the pan with the tomatoes and chicken broth, then add the bay leaves.
-Increase the heat and bring the mixture to a gentle boil.
-Reduce and simmer for another 10 minutes.
-Remove the dish from the heat and stir in the cilantro to serve.
+• Deglaze the pan with the diced tomatoes and chicken broth, careful to scrape the bottom of the pan.
+Add cilantro and bay leaves and bring the mixture to a boil over medium-high heat.
+Lower the heat and simmer for 10-15 minutes.

 Notes